Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

 The nonprofit organization provides nontraditional outdoor recreational opportunities.

-Longoria explained how the 81-year-old parade started.
+Longoria explained how the parade started in the 1940s.

 "The inspiration came from Xochimilco, outside Mexico City, where they had some beautiful floats decorated with flowers." he said.
 "There were some Cavaliers just on vacation down there, saw those floats and thought it would be really cool to come back to San Antonio and throw a parade on the San Antonio River."